srlemke/The_Simracer_chronicles/README.md

 - Most common simracers quotes: "It should have/be/add ...", "We want", "They should".

 - The first lap master: On qualy, P22, on race, on first lap, first corner, P6 already!
 Damn!!!! why are they so slow?! why they brake so early. - After crashing a few corners later and taking 7 other cars with him.
-"I'm gonna uninstall this game!!!" - He wont uninstall, you can find him the same minute at some other monza lobby.
+"I'm gonna uninstall this game!!!"
+He wont uninstall, you can find him the same minute at some other monza lobby.

-- I love the porsche, mercedes evo, ferrari evo, bentley, mclaren, bmw m4 I always loved it, since I was a kid.. it is just a race car, it feels like it.
+- I love the <s>porsche</s>, <s>mercedes evo</s>, <s>ferrari evo</s>, <s>bentley</s>, <s>mclaren</s>, bmw m4 I always loved it, since I was a kid.. it is just a race car, it feels like it.

 - The immersion master: if you don't use cockpit view, what are doing on a simulator!
 He himself don't uses the car dash, rather uses a middle screen gear indicator.

 - "Who's at fault here?" videos are the last hope of dodgy moves approval.